ucals/RLDM/project_2/README.md

     - Deploy in AWS (5a running locally) (DONE)

 TODO:
-- Put e3c to run locally (only the missing experiments to complete what was already done)
+- Put e3c to run locally (only the missing experiments to complete what was already done) (DONE)
+-

+IDEAS:
+- Create a video that shows how changing alpha changes the learning curve (Hans Rosling TED)